dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 ## Command Store

 The first store we should learn is the `CommandStore`.
 We have already used this store and we didn't have much need to understand it.
-Every single command we used so far is a part of this `CommandStore`.
+Every single command we used so far is a part of this store.

 The commands like `reboot`, `invite`, `help`, `ping`, `stats` are all **Command Pieces** in the `CommandStore`.